ishandvd/Part-II-Notes/Bioinformatics/All Topics.md

 **Center of Gravity** = $\sum_{p \in Data} (p / \mathrm{num~points~in~Data})$

+##### Soft vs Hard Clustering

+**Hard choices:** Points are assigned either completely to one cluster or another.

+**Soft choices:** Points assigned cluster "responsibilities", meaning a weight to different clusters, with the sum of the weights equal to 1.

 ##### Coin Flipping Problem

+- Flip a loaded coin with an unknow bias $\theta$, representing the probability the coin lands on heads.
+- Coin lands on heads **i out of n times**.
+- For each bias, we can compute the probability of the resulting seq of flip:

+**Prob of generating seq:**

 ##### k-Centering Clustering Heuristic
 The **FarthestFirstTraversal:**